How to Create a Startup Growth Strategy That’s Built for Sustained Success

 It’s incredibly important to understand what your business offers to customers.
 More importantly, you need to be able to clearly explain to your potential clients why they need you and why they should be giving you their money.

-When you can answer these questions clearly and effectively, then you are ready to begin the process of pitching your products or services to the public.
+When you can answer these questions clearly and effectively, you are ready to begin pitching your products or services to the public.

 If you begin building out your business without a solidified and tested value proposition, you might have a hard time attracting clients.
 Think about it; how can they be sure they need you if you’re not entirely sure why people need your company?

-Having a strong, carefully formulated and clear value proposition is also massively important if your small business or startup is interested in attracting venture capital funding.
+Having a strong, carefully formulated, and clear value proposition is also massively important if your small business or startup is interested in attracting venture capital funding.
 Because, once again, why would someone invest in your company if they are unsure of what your business has to offer?
-For all these reasons, putting in the time to perform a careful, detailed analysis or your business characteristics, customer needs that can be met, and early customer reactions, assumptions, and preferences related to your business, is paramount.
+For all these reasons, putting in the time to perform a careful, detailed analysis of your business characteristics, customer needs that can be met, and early customer reactions, assumptions, and preferences related to your business is paramount.

 Nail Down Your Target Audience